cjannun/cjannun/README.md

 **C.J.
 Annunziato**

-Junior at the University of Florida studying Computer Science and Mathematics/n
+Junior at the University of Florida studying Computer Science and Mathematics

 Past Experience: